Three fundamental methods. One foundry. Aluminium, copper-base and iron alloys — cast to your specification from our Glendene, Auckland facility.

 Whether you need a one-off bronze sculpture, a batch of aluminium marine engine components, or a long production run of industrial iron castings — we have the methods, the alloys and the experience to deliver.

-Our foundry is equipped with onsite patternmaking, core making, fettling, heat treating and a full art department — every step of the process handled under one roof, without relying on external suppliers.
+Our foundry is equipped with patternmaking, core making, fettling, heat treating and a full art department — every step of the process handled competently, offering a service you can rely on.

 The right casting method depends on your part’s geometry, the quantity required, the surface finish needed and your budget.
 Years of experience mean we’ll give you a straight recommendation — not whichever process suits us on the day.